Tame and wild primes in direct products of commutative rings: Introduction

 \section{Introduction}

-If $p$ is a prime number and $n\geqslant1$, then $\mathbb{Z}/p^{n}\mathbb{Z}$ is a local zero-dimensional ring (i.e., its prime spectrum is a singleton), but quite surprisingly the Krull dimension of the direct product ring $\prod\limits_{n\geqslant1}\mathbb{Z}/p^{n}\mathbb{Z}$ is infinite, and this ring has a huge number of prime ideals (the cardinality of its maximal ideals is uncountable and equals $2^{\mathfrak{c}}$ where $\mathfrak{c}$ is the cardinality of the continuum).
+If $p$ is a prime number and $n\geqslant1$, then $\mathbb{Z}/p^{n}\mathbb{Z}$ is a local zero-dimensional ring (i.e., its prime spectrum is a singleton), but quite surprisingly the Krull dimension of the direct product ring $\prod\limits_{n\geqslant1}\mathbb{Z}/p^{n}\mathbb{Z}$ is infinite, and this ring has a huge number of prime ideals (the cardinality of its set of maximal ideals is uncountable and equals $2^{\mathfrak{c}}$ where $\mathfrak{c}$ is the cardinality of the continuum).
 However, the structure of all prime ideals of this ring as well as $\prod\limits_{n\geqslant1}\mathbb{Z}$ are not precisely understood yet.
-These examples show that fully understanding the structure of prime ideals of an infinite direct product of rings (even more specific rings such as $\mathbb{Z}$ or $\mathbb{Z}/p^{n}\mathbb{Z}$) is a complicated problem.
+These examples show that fully understanding the structure of prime ideals of an infinite direct product of rings (even for very specific rings such as $\mathbb{Z}$ or $\mathbb{Z}/p^{n}\mathbb{Z}$) is a complicated problem.
 It is still unclear how the form of every prime ideal in an infinite direct product ring looks like.
-In the literature (see e.g. (\cite{Anderson}, \cite{Finocchiaro-Frisch-Windisch}, \cite{Gilmer-Heinzer}, \cite{Gilmer-Heinzer 2}, \cite{Gilmer-Heinzer 3}, \cite{Levy-Loustaunau-Shapiro}, \cite{Maroscia}, \cite{Olberding-Shapiro} and \cite{Tarizadeh}), the structure of prime ideals of infinite direct products of commutative rings are investigated and several interesting results have been obtained.
+In the literature (see e.g. ( \cite{Gilmer-Heinzer}, \cite{Gilmer-Heinzer 2}, \cite{Gilmer-Heinzer 3}, \cite{Levy-Loustaunau-Shapiro} and \cite{Maroscia}), this problem is broadly considered and several interesting results have been obtained.